Skip to content

 A note from the National Literacy Trust

 By its very nature the subject of the Holocaust is extremely upsetting.
-Tom's film and our resources are created to be appropriate for pupils aged 11 to 14 (Years 7, 8 and 9).
+Tom's new film, the 2025 live event and our linked resources are created to be appropriate for pupils aged 11 to 14 (Years 7, 8 and 9).
 However, we know that we all find the Holocaust tough to comprehend and process, and for some pupils it might be too much for them to hear about.
 You will know your pupils the best.
-Once available, please watch the film and read through the resources beforehand to ensure that you are able to support your class.
+Materials have been made available in advance.
+Please watch the film and read through the resources beforehand to ensure that you are able to support your class if you are sharing these with students during the week of Holocaust Memorial Day.

 Pupils' work